 The tension rises

-The analysis of historical episodes and recent quarrels shows a sharp deterioration in relations between India and Pakistan.
-Last August, India changed its constitution to include new rights for peoples living in the long-contested Kashmir region.
-Shortly thereafter, the dispatch of a military contingent produced further tension.
+The analysis of historical episodes and recent tussles shows a sharply worsening trend in relations between India and Pakistan.
+Last August, India changed its constitution to include new rights for people living in the long-disputed region of Kashmir.
+Shortly afterwards, the dispatch of a military contingent produced further tensions.

 An India-Pakistan conflict would double the death rate in the. world.
 An unprecedented thing in human history, which demonstrates how road to self-extinction it should not be taken for granted.